caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ## Software list:

-**NOTE:** This list is just an overview.
-The details in how to download and install the software are included later in the document so **don't start downloading now**.
+**NOTE:** This list ist just an overview.
+The details in how to download and install the software are included later in the document so **dont start downloading now**.

 ### Windows Download list: